-Clinical PH services and the Pulmonary Hypertension Association (PHA UK) are working hard with the manufacturer, homecare delivery companies and government agencies at the highest level, to try to get these supply issues resolved as quickly and safely as possible.
+Clinical PH services and the Pulmonary Hypertension Association (PHA UK) are working hard with the manufacturer, homecare delivery companies and government agencies at the highest level, to try to get these quality issues resolved as quickly and safely as possible.

-The Department of Health’s Emergency Preparedness, Resilience and Response Team is now involved and as always, the UK’s specialist centres are working together so that a collaborative solution can be found.
+NHS England and as always, the UK’s specialist centres are working together so that a collaborative solution can be found.

 The PHA UK will continue to provide updates via this web page and on our social media channels.